gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 ```
 for(int i = 0; i < enemies.Length; i++)
 {
-    Console.Write(enemy);
+    Console.Write(enemies[i]);

     if (i < (enemies.Length - 1))
     {
         Console.Write(", ");
     }
 }

+Console.WriteLine("");
 ```

-I didn’t use `foreach` statement because there is no index in `foreach` statement that I cannot print out comma after the last item in the list naturally.
+I didn’t use `foreach` statement because there is no index in `foreach` statement.
+I cannot print out comma after the last item in the list naturally.

+I added `Console.WriteLine("");` at the end of the code.
+It's because I don't want to show `Press any key to continue` message right after the names.

 [/Answer]